 - Re-formatting our medical records to better support our transgender and gender non-conforming patients

 The best way we can make sure everyone feels welcome at our center is to listen to the community.
-You’ll find members of our inclusivity committee at Pride events, Seacoast Outright meetings, and anywhere we see LGBTQIA+ advocacy.
+You’ll find members of our inclusivity committee at Pride events, Seacoast Outright meetings, and anywhere we see LGBT+ advocacy.
 We have goals we want to accomplish before flying a rainbow flag with pride.

 Here you’ll find some groups, events, brochures and other things which can help navigate LGBTQIA+ topics in health care and in our community.